 "When we reached the camp, one man had remained.
 He had been instructed to give us dry clothes.
-He was a young man and he had been told to carry the news to the village after he
+He was a young man and he had been told to carry the news to the village after he got the story from us.

+got the story from us.
+"While we were putting on our dry clothes, the young man started for the village about three miles east on the run.
+When we finished putting our clothes on, we started for home.
 "We hurried as fast as we could but the young man ahead steadily pulled away from us.
 I was a drag on the other boys because of my injured knee.